 Table of Contents

-- Log in to your Art Storefronts Control Panel.
-The Control Panel is also referred to as the Back-End of the website or the Site Manager.
-When you are sure you are logged in, find the section labeled Art Print Store.
-By default, mine is named Warehouse.
+- Let’s start by creating a new product.
+Log in to your Site Manager, and find your Art Print Store.
+By default, the one in my example is named Warehouse.
 Yours may be named something different.
 Click on this.

 - The windows that pops up will display files on your computer.
-Navigate to the image you want to upload and click on it.
-This will select the image for you and you should see an outline appear.
+Navigate to the image on your computer which you want to upload and click on it.
+This will select the image for you and you should see an outline appear around it.

 Art Storefronts Recommendation: If you’ve checked your images by uploading one you can upload several images at a time.
 To do this you can hold down the CONTROL button (on PC) or the COMMAND button (on a MAC) and click on several images.
 DO NOT UPLOAD MORE THAN 3-5 IMAGES AT A TIME.
 Uploading more than 3-5 images at a time may cause some uploads to fail or may cause the upload processing time to take much longer than necessary.

-- When you’re sure you have selected the image, find the button labeled Open and images will begin to upload.
+- When you’re sure you have selected the image, find the button labeled Open and image or images you have selected will begin to upload.

 - After the images have uploaded, you can scroll down the page and you will see that your images are now uploaded to the website and ready for use.

 Before you go any further and get in too deep with uploading your images, you need to upload one and check its sizes.
 We’ll show you how to do this here.